tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/agreements.rst

 .. image:: agreements/agreements-validate-call-for-tenders.png
    :align: center
-   :alt: Validate a call for tenders and view all quotations in Odoo Purchase
+   :alt: Validate a call for tenders and view all quotations in CoquiAPPs Purchase

 Click on each request for quotation to add the price communicated by your vendors manually.
 When that's done, select the most advantageous offer and click on *Confirm Order*.
 This automatically